-With the adoption of ASC 606, many entities were required to adjust deferred revenue because of changes in the timing of revenue recognition.
+With the adoption of Accounting Standards Codification (ASC) 606, many entities were required to adjust deferred revenue because of changes in the timing of revenue recognition.
 In some cases, this adjustment resulted in revenue never being recognized in the income statement (i.e., “lost revenue”).
 This article explains the link between adoption methods and lost revenue, the various impacts of lost revenue, and how entities have chosen to disclose the impact of lost revenue under each adoption method.
 For private companies and nonprofits that are currently adopting ASC 606, this article provides a useful guide to help navigate the various impacts of ASC 606 adoption on deferred revenue.

 The extent to which lost revenue has affected a given entity is linked to whether that entity adopted ASC 606 using the full retrospective method or the modified retrospective method.
 Many entities were initially drawn to the modified retrospective method because it requires only an adjustment to equity for the cumulative effect of applying the new standard.
 As such, account balances in comparative financial statements remain unchanged.
 This simplification, however, causes all deferred revenue adjustments to be reclassified directly to retained earnings in the current period rather than recognized as revenue in the period stipulated by ASC 606.
 Consequently, entities with large changes to deferred revenue have lost significant amounts of revenue.